cauchyschwarz192837/InverseKinematics/README.md

-# Human Arm Inverse Kinematics in C++ and OpenGL for Virtual Reality App in Oculus Quest 2 (Test Reference)
+# Inverse Kinematics in C++ and OpenGL for Virtual Reality App

 Implemention of inverse kinematics (IK) on 3 joints with 9 degrees of freedom using the numerical Jacobian Transpose method using C++ and OpenGL for rendering visualizations.